Othernet-Project/orx86/README.txt

 ==========

 THIS SOFTAWARE WITH ACCOMPANYING DOCUMENTATION IS EXPERIMENTAL.
-IT MAY DAMAGE YOUR SYSTEM AND/OR CAUSE YOU TO LOOSE DATA, TIME, MONEY, AND/OR HAIR.
+IT MAY DAMAGE YOUR SYSTEM AND/OR CAUSE YOU TO LOSE DATA, TIME, MONEY, AND/OR HAIR.
 YOU WILL USE THE SOFTWARE AND DOCUMENTATION AT YOUR OWN RISK.
-OUTERNET INC AND ANY THIRD PARTIES THAT PARTICIPATED IN CREATION OF THE SOFTWARE AND ITS DOCUMENTATION WILL NOT BE LIABLE FOR ANY DAMAGES.
+OUTERNET INC AND ANY THIRD PARTIES THAT PARTICIPATED IN THE CREATION OF THE SOFTWARE AND ITS DOCUMENTATION WILL NOT BE LIABLE FOR ANY DAMAGES.